TorySnopl/Weather_Dashboard/README.md

 ### Source Code
 Meyer reset used and cited in the `reset.css`.
 Libraries used: bootstrap, jQuery, jQueryUI, and Google Fonts.
+City array created by norcal82 on github.